crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/react/02-add-content-script.md

 Now our content script is ready for action!

-## Profit with HMR
+## Profit with Vite HMR

-Make sure that your extension is loaded in the browser and that you've started Vite.
+Make sure that your extension is [loaded in the browser](dev-basics) and that you've started Vite.
 Navigate to `https://www.google.com` and scroll to the bottom of the page.
 There's our familiar Vite Hello World!

 Notice how the counter button doesn't look like a button.
 That's because Google's styles affect our content script elements.
 The same goes the other way: